petermorlion/RedStar.Amounts/README.md

         }
     }

-In the second example, the `area` variable, will automatically have a value and a unit.
+In the second example, the `area` variable will automatically have a value and a unit.
 The unit will be m².

 This makes it easier and more fail-proof to do calculations later.